 - Providing supportive care and prescriptions for non-opioid drugs, if medically necessary, to assist in the patient’s recovery, such as medications to prevent cravings and to alleviate gastrointestinal or sleep problems

-- Discharging patients to Domus Retreat, a private recovery center equipped to support people during the post-detox adjustment period
+- Discharging patients to Domus Retreat, our Orange County private recovery center equipped to support people during the post-detox adjustment period

 - Allowing space and time in which an accurate emotional diagnosis and plan for continuing emotional care can be made